 An HDD's moving parts make the drives significantly more liable to lifetime wear, shock, vibration and heat than the SSDs which run very quiet and consume little power when compared to HDDs.

 However, hard drives may have a longer lifespan, because SSDs have a finite number of times each "cell" can be written to.
 But, the moving parts of a hard drive might wear out over time which SSDs don't have.
 In general, the durability of both types of drive will be good and can run easily several years or more!

 Even in case of reliability both technologies i.e. both HDD and SSD are designed in order to fight against failure but SSD can operate more efficiently in harsher environment than the HDD.
 Commonly these solid state drives fail when data is being written to them, while most of the hard drives fail when data is being read.

-Actually if any drive fails when data is being written, the computer’s operating system attempt to write the data elsewhere.
+Actually if any drive fails when data is being written, the computer's operating system attempt to write the data elsewhere.
 But if it fails while reading the data, there are more possibilities of losing your vital data from the drives.
 However there is no need to get tensed; in such cases you can make use of the Remo Recover Windows / Mac Software that can easily recover the entire lost data when your HDD fails.
-Not just from HDD even if the SSD fails resulting in data loss this utility helps you to recover files from SSD hard drive.
+Not just from HDD even if the SSD fails resulting in data loss this utility helps you to perform SSD recovery.

 On a Whole, it’s all up to the users and their needs which matter while selecting a drives.
 For an average computer user, hard drives would be a good option as they are much cheaper, reliable and provides handful of options and capacities.
 However, SSDs are great if you are performing a time-critical work like video editing, and such like, as they are faster in reading and writing data to disk.
 But they are quite expensive and aren’t completely proven.
 Finally, it’s the user who should decide according to their requirements on which one to choose.